kvassAI/slate/source/includes/_intro.md

 X-Pagination-Total: 212
 ```

 All top-level API resources have support for bulk fetches via "list" API methods.
-For instance you can list orders, users, providers, etc.
+For instance, you can list orders, users, providers, etc.
 These "list" API methods share a common structure, taking at least these two parameters: size and page.

 KVASS uses pagination based on a page size (`size`) and current page (`page`).
-With these parameters you can retrieve the data the way you need and display it using your own pagination scheme.
+With these parameters, you can retrieve the data the way you need and display it using your own pagination scheme.
 The return of a response header contains the total count: `X-Pagination-Total: 212`

 ## Retrieve items

 The models ([Users](#users), [Invoices](#invoices), [Issuers](#issuers), etc.)
-describe below can be retrieve by two different ways, *searching* or an usual GET api call.
+describe below can be retrieved by two different ways, *searching* or a usual GET API call.

 In both ways, you can use pagination, sorting, and filter the results by date to navigate big lists.
 Additionally, the search method is using the argument `query`.
-Each model that has the ability to do search will be explained more thoroughly their respective chapters,
+Each model that has the ability to do a search will be explained more thoroughly their respective chapters,
-but all the models have search by `ID` in common.
+but all the models have a search by `ID` in common.

 > Definition GET